amberstar/State/README.md

 #Spot [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-Spot is a model framework for using swift structs.
+Spot is a model framework that uses swift structs.
 You can design models using Xcode's Core Data model design tool.
 Model code is  generated automatically using [Mogenerator](https://github.com/rentzsch/mogenerator) and provides serialization to and from Plists, XML Plists, or JSON.

 ####Key Features: